If not now, when?

 Procrastination as a personality trait:

 This theory suggests that procrastination occurs as a response to our personality traits.
 People who procrastinate chronically have been found to have increased neuroticism (are more likely to worry over things), and perfectionism.
 They may be more prone to boredom.
-They can also be people who are less conscientious, have lower self-esteem and are not naturally optimistic.
-With this perspective, procrastination is believed to happen as a way of preserving self-esteem – if the person procrastinates and does not get something done, at least it is not because they tried and failed.
+They can also be people who are less conscientious, have lower self-esteem and are pessimistic.
+With this perspective, procrastination is believed to happen as a way of preserving self-esteem.
+If the person procrastinates and does not get something done, at least it is not because they tried and failed.

 Other research has suggested that procrastination may be more likely if someone has an Obsessive Compulsive Personality.
 There is also some overlap with diagnosed ADHD and procrastination.